antmicro/busperf/README.md

 - "a_", "b_": names of buses
 - reset_type: "low" or "high"
-- handshake: possible values: "ReadyValid", "CreditValid", "AHB", "Custom"
+- handshake: possible values: "ReadyValid", "CreditValid", "AHB", "APB", Custom"
 - custom_handshake: if handshake is set to "Custom" a name of python plugin should be provided

 ### Multi channel bus